vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

 ### Configure a private DNS zone

-At this point, you have redeployed your Azure Spring Cloud service in a virtual network, along with all of its apps.
+At this point, you have redeployed your Azure Spring Apps service in a virtual network, along with all of its apps.
 As the next step, to implement its connectivity without relying on a public endpoint, you need to set up a private DNS service for your apps so they are discoverable within the virtual network.
 You can use the following guidance to perform this task.

 [Access your application in a private network](https://docs.microsoft.com/en-us/azure/spring-cloud/access-app-virtual-network?tabs=azure-CLI)